Mistake to Avoid Not Taking Full Advantage of Your Employer’s 401(k) Plan

 - Participate in the plan.
 As simple as this sounds, some studies have found that many choose not to participate.
 Even minimal participation makes sense.

 - Contribute as much as you can.
 Your plan may have limits on the portion of your wages you may contribute.
-The annual limit employee contributions is $18,500 for 2018.
-In addition, a catch-up provision allows for an additional contribution of up to $6,000 for 2018.
+The annual limit for employee contributions has been increased to $20,500 for 2022.
+In addition, a catch-up provision enables participants aged 50 or above to make an additional contribution (up to $6,500 for 2022).
 Determine what you can afford and make the largest contribution you can.